verbb/formie/packages/docs/react/index.md

 Use GraphQL when:

-- your app already standardizes on GraphQL
+- your app already standardises on GraphQL
 - you want transport to stay inside an existing GraphQL client workflow
 - you are preloading `formieHtmlForm` for server-rendered forms or `formieClientForm` for client-rendered forms
 - For server-rendered forms, GraphQL usually means `transport="graphql"` or preloading `formieHtmlForm`, but submission still happens through the rendered form POST.